 Please be aware that most social work students will be required by their prospective field placement agencies to have a background check regarding a history of criminal offenses.
 Some agencies conduct the check through their Human Resources Department and some ask the University to do it.
 In either case, students will be asked to give written permission for the check(s) to be done and will be apprised of the outcome.
 If a background check reveals a felony history, the agency will make the final decision about whether the student will be offered an internship.

 Students who have a record of a felony conviction may have difficulty being accepted for any internship and, in that case, will not be able to complete the requirements for the MSW program, and will not be eligible for a refund of tuition and other fees paid to the University.
 In addition, many employers and state social work licensing boards have policies regarding criminal histories which could limit employment and licensure opportunities.
 We recommend that applicants check their state licensing regulations with regard to this issue.

 Advanced Standing and Dual Degrees

-The School offers an Advanced Standing program for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
+The School offers an Advanced Standing program at the Charles River Campus, at the Off-Campus Program in Bedford and Fall River, and Online.
+The Advanced Standing program is for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
 A minimum undergraduate academic average of 3.0 (B) is required for admission.
 The Bachelor of Social Work degree must have been received within six years of entry into the program.
-Advanced standing applicants must submit their final field evaluation from their senior year in order to be considered for admission.

 Prospective students interested in the Advanced Standing program should contact the Admissions Office for detailed information about the application procedure at School of Social Work Admissions.
 To obtain more information about the Advanced Standing program and sample program plans, please visit the Advanced Standing section.